saltyorg/docs/docs/saltbox/basics/paths.md

   ![](../../images/google-drive-filesystem.png)

+There may be other mediatype directories here depending on your specific setup.
+The current automated rclone setup creates several more [Movies-4K, Books, Anime, and so forth].

 | Path  <pre>                 </pre>                 | Description  <pre>                                                                                              </pre>                                                                                                                                                          |
 |:---------------------- |:------------------------------------------------------------------------------------------------------------------------------------------------------------------ |
 | `/Media/`     | Location of all your media folders.                                                                                                                         |